Developer Tools

 To render the above-mentioned PDF elements, PDFOne Java uses a pen and a brush.
 The pen is used to stroke text and shapes.
 The brush is used to fill text and shapes.

-You can set the color for the pen and brush of a PDF page (PdfPage) or a PDF document (PdfDocument) object.
+You can set the color for the pen and brush of a PDF page (PdfPage

 After you set a color for the pen and brush, PDF elements that you render on a page or document will be stroked and filled using that color.